The million-dollar question: Can a narcissist change?

 In the relational garden, narcissists are the weeds of what-if.
 Weeds don’t need anything to grow.
 They’ll grow through concrete without air, sunlight or water.
 The only way it seems you can uproot the what-if weeds from your garden is by knowing for certain that they won’t morph into roses the minute you turn your head and accept that they are weeds.

-Ducks don’t turn into swans just because you decide you’ve had enough of waiting for them to transform and turn your head for a moment.
+Ducks don’t turn into swans just because you decide that you’ve had enough of waiting for them to transform and turn your head for a moment.

-If you suffer from low self esteem, narcissistic misrepresentation will ignite investigation rooted in self-blame more than what it really needs to ignite: FLUSHING, cutting off, and taking the rose-tinted glasses off so that you can actually see that those flags are RED.
+If you suffer from low self-esteem, narcissistic misrepresentation will ignite investigation rooted in self-blame more than what it really needs to ignite: FLUSHING, cutting off, and taking the rose-tinted glasses off so that you can actually see that those flags are RED.

 Can a narcissist change?
 First off, there’s a part of me that doesn’t think it’s right to say that someone will never change.
 I mean, I’ve definitely changed and evolved out of my own reverse narcissism.
 Human beings are capable of the most incredible transformations and most of us only operate using one fraction of the capacity that we have within.